ClickCease

 Smiling Parents with a Happy Child

 Some psychologists and scientists believe positive, happy relationships and friendships ward off illness, as the brain controls mechanisms linked to illnesses.
 Furthermore, researchers believe that friendship has a much bigger impact on happiness than factors such as money.
 In 2006, Professor Oswald at Warwick University estimated that the sum of £50,000 makes up the happiness you lose when you don’t have friends.
-Read more about this here.
+Read more about this topic here.

 A lot of these scientific and involuntary responses to happiness involve voluntary action such as partaking in exercise or making friends.
 Yet, the body helps you by ensuring that you get the best and most positive feeling out of the experience.
 Aren’t human beings clever?
 To reach the height of happiness, you and your body must work together.
 As long as you do your bit and put in the effort, your body and brain delivers the rest!